-Much like the Durable Power of Attorney for Finances, the Durable Health Care Power Of Attorney permits one partner to designate the other as his or her agent to make all medical decisions on the partner’s behalf.
+Much like the Durable Power of Attorney for Finances, the Durable Health Care Power Of Attorney permits one partner or spouse to designate the other as his or her agent to make all medical decisions on the person’s behalf.
 This document will ensure that the person you have chosen will be the one carrying out your wishes and looking after your best interests in the event that you are unable to do so for yourself.

 Domestic Partnership Agreement